 A B permit is for longer temporary residence or the first step in moving here permanently.
-You can apply for a C permit after 10 years of living in Switzerland with a B permit if you are a non-EU/EFTA citizen and after 5 years if you are an EU/EFTA citizen.
+You can apply for a C permit after ten years of living in Switzerland with a B permit if you are a non-EU/EFTA citizen and after five years if you are an EU/EFTA citizen.

 A C permit allows you to reside in the country indefinitely and also allows you to apply for Swiss citizenship if you want.

 Signing up for health insurance is mandatory within the first three months of your arrival.

 Free healthcare does not exist here, so you will have to sign with a private insurer.

 The cost of the insurance is calculated based on where you live, so you could end up paying quite a lot, even if you don’t earn so much.
 Opting for a basic plan also only covers standard services, so dentistry and specialized treatments will most likely cost you extra.